mengze3/mengze3.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 Welcome to my personal homepage.
 I am an undergraduate student studying at [Zhejiang University](https://www.zju.edu.cn/), majoring in [Control Science and Engineering](http://www.cse.zju.edu.cn/).
 Now I am a research assistant at [FastLab](http://zju-fast.com/).
-My research interests primarily lie in the field of robotic planning and control, with a particular focus on learning-enhanced path planning stratgies.
+My research interests primarily lie in the field of robotic planning and control, with a particular focus on learning-enhanced path planning strategies.

 Education
 ======